newlivehung123123/digital_minds_hackathon/README.md

 All of them pass on the committed tree. `assemble.py --selftest` is worth singling out.
-It answers `run_study.build_calls`'s own call list from a planted utility profile, so it tests the assembler against the record format that will actually exist rather than against a fixture written to match it.
+It answers `run_study.build_calls`'s own call list from a planted utility profile, so it tests the assembler against the record format that will actually exist but not against a fixture written to match it.

 `check_docs.py` exists because the provenance totals in this file went stale once already.
 It said `classify.py` ran ten cases when it ran 25.
 It now